 You should be very conscious of your diet.
 Try to keep it well balanced, add superfoods, oranges, cabbage, spinach, and tomatoes to it.
 A well-balanced diet is very useful in getting relief from pain in the joints.
-It is also advised that one should also add sulfur-rich foods in the menu as it helps in reducing joint pain, including knee pain in the long run.
+It is also advised that one should also add sulfur-rich foods to the menu as it helps in reducing joint pain, including knee pain in the long run.

 It is essential to stay hydrated always to stay pain-free.
 Drinking water also helps in improving the health of joints and stimulates the production of synovial fluid.
-It also helps in reducing joint and encourages the production of new cells in the cartilage tissues.
+It also helps in reducing joints and encourages the production of new cells in the cartilage tissues.
 As in winter, most of us stop taking an adequate amount of water.
 Thus, it results in increasing joint points.
-Therefore, it is essential to keep our body well hydrated during winters to reduce friction between the joint surfaces and reduce joint pain.
+Therefore, it is essential to keep our bodies well hydrated during winters to reduce friction between the joint surfaces and reduce joint pain.

 Try to soak in as much vitamin D from the sunshine during winters.
-Every one of us needs vitamin D, and the sunlight is the best source.
+Every one of us needs vitamin D, and sunlight is the best source.
 Vitamin D helps in making bones, joints, and cartilage healthy.
 And, deficiency of Vitamin D results in muscle and skeletal pain.

-People who experience severe joint pain in winters can use a brace or band to comfort and protect your knees from severe injury pains.
+People who experience severe joint pain in winters can use a brace or band to comfort and protect their knees from severe injury pains.
 Most of the doctors prescribe their patients to use Arthritis knee braces to get some relief from their joint pains.
 Moreover, braces are a great way to alleviate the pain associated with arthritis.
 It also helps in osteoarthritis as it supports the knee, encourages mobility and other activity.
 Braces are also helpful in reducing stiffness in the joint.

-Nowadays, most of the people prefer physiotherapy to get relief from joint pains.
+Nowadays, most people prefer physiotherapy to get relief from joint pains.
 This therapy is beneficial and helps to keep joints and muscles moving.
 Many people who even faced great difficulty in taking single steps, with the help pf proper physiotherapy, are leaving a very healthy life without pain.
 And, especially in winter, when joint pain is more physiotherapy works excellent.
 Physiotherapists widely advise that people who are suffering from osteoarthritis should regularly attend physiotherapy sessions.
 It will help them in enhancing their joint flexibility and get relief from pain.

 According to health experts, regular exercise remarkably helps people with arthritis.
 If you are experiencing severe joint pain and during winters, it becomes worst for you, then, you must start exercising.
 It helps in increasing the strength and flexibility of joints, reduces joint pain, and helps in combat fatigue.
 It also helps when you are experiencing stiffness and finding difficulty in making any movement.